irenanguyenn/SecureChat/README.md

    * Logout.
    * Close tab.

-## Common Problems & Potential Fixes
-1. Server not starting
-* Ensure all packages are downloaded

 ## Future Improvements
 * Fully available via cloud
 * More options for users such as
       - More navigation options: Settings, Change Password, Dashboard, Inbox.
 * Better Rate Limiting Mechanism.
 * Implement higher security measures.
-* Allow users to have an inbox of messages while they are away.

 ## Authors
 Developed by Lillian Thacker and Irena Nguyen as part of a Web Security Project.

+## References
-AI tools were used to help understand concepts and format documentation.
+- AI tools were used to help understand concepts and format documentation.
+- Zscaler.
+(2023). *A Look at the Top Websites Blocked by Zscaler*.
+Retrieved from https://www.zscaler.com/blogs/security-research/look-top-websites-blocked

 ### License
 This project is for educational purposes only.